phts/NP-01_plugins/README.md

 Modified [Volumio plugins][volumio-plugins-sources] which are used by [PHTS NP-01].

-## Changes

-Go to each plugin's README for noticeable changes:
+Go to each plugin's README to read more:

 - [peppymeterbasic]
 - [podcast]